StarRocks/starrocks/docs/loading/Loading_intro.md

    Before the status of the job becomes **FINISHED**, you can cancel the job at any time.
 Additionally, StarRocks can automatically cancel the job in case of load errors.
 After the job is canceled, the status of the job becomes **CANCELLED**. **CANCELLED** is also a final job state.

+The workflow of a Routine job is described as follows:

+1. The job is submitted to an FE from a MySQL client.

+2. The FE splits the job into multiple tasks.
+Each task is engineered to load data from multiple partitions.

+3. The FE distributes the tasks to specified BEs.

+4. The BEs execute the tasks, and report to the FE after they finish the tasks.

+5. The FE generates subsequent tasks, retries failed tasks if there are any, or suspends task scheduling based on the reports from the BEs.

 ## Loading methods

 StarRocks provides five loading methods to help you load data in various business scenarios: [Stream Load](../loading/StreamLoad.md), [Broker Load](../loading/BrokerLoad.md), [Routine Load](../loading/RoutineLoad.md), [Spark Load](../loading/SparkLoad.md), and [INSERT](../loading/InsertInto.md).